COS217/DirectoryFileTrees-PreF22/README.md

 # Assignment 4 - Directory and File Trees

-This repository contains teh provided files for Assignment 4.
+This repository contains the provided files for Assignment 4.